Publishing to Native Platforms

 make package YourProjectBuildPath success!

-After the "Make" process is complete, continue to click the Run button next to it.
-Part of the compilation may continue.
+After the "Make" process is complete, click the Run button next to it.
+Some unfinished compilation may still be ongoing at this point.
 Please wait patiently or check the progress through the log file.
-The operating results of each platform are:
+After compilation is done, users will get:

 iOS and Mac

-builddirectory will be generated under the release path, and the
+buildfolder will be generated in the release directory, and the .apk package will be generated in the

-For code and third-party libraries shared by Android and Android Instant, please put them in the
+Code and libraries shared by Android and Android Instant should be stored in the

 When compiling for Android by clicking the Make button in the Build panel,